-The course will be run virtually from Aug 30-Sep 4, 2020.
+The course will be run virtually from Aug 29-Sep 3, 2021.
 It is designed for PhD students and postdocs in catchment science.
-The course is taught by me, Chris Soulsby, Jan Seibert, Ilja van Meerveld, David Hannah, Stefan Krause and many others.
+The course is taught by me, Dr. Chris Soulsby, Dr. Jan Seibert, Dr. Ilja van Meerveld, Dr. David Hannah, Dr. Stefan Krause and Dr. Dorthe Tetzlaff.
 It is co-hosted by the University of Birmingham and the University of Aberdeen, University of Zurich, TU Berlin and the Global Institute for Water Security.

 The Catchment Science Summer School is a 5-day short course that is intended for post-graduate students and post-docs interested in a hands-on catchment science curriculum, focusing on northern catchments, runoff processes and combined hydrometric, isotope/chemical tracer and modeling techniques in catchment hydrology.
 The learning objectives for this short course are to understand:

 - Rainfall-runoff model development, use, and testing

 - Linking field experiments with modeling approaches